 What does the new law mean?

 To strengthen the security protection, the Government proposes a new security Law.
-The new Law, the Security Protection Law (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for security protection.
+The new Law, the Protective Security Act (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for security protection.
 The protection of other security-sensitive activities, such as important information systems, is also being strengthened.

 The new Law clarifies the obligations for companies with security-sensitive activities and the importance of the operators performing security protection analyses for their operations.